-5.2.2 FOG ANGLE ADJUSTMENT
+5.2.3 FOG ANGLE ADJUSTMENT

-Typically, the G-Force is factory set with the tactile indicator in the top position for straight stream.
-The fog angle can be adjusted while keeping the tactile indicator on top by following the steps in (see Figure 5.2.2).
+Typically, the G-Force is factory set with the tactile indicator or lock out lever in the top position for a partial fog stream pattern.
+The fog angle can be adjusted while keeping the tactile indicator or lock out lever on top by following the steps in (see 5.2.4).
 If the fog angle is changed/adjusted, a new shaper label is needed.